Sakaryaspor

+Sakaryaspor Kulübü Derneği, commonly known as Sakaryaspor, is a Turkish professional football club based in Adapazarı, the capital of Sakarya Province.
+Founded in 1965, the club competes in the TFF First League, the second tier of the Turkish football league system.
+Sakaryaspor play their home matches at the 28,113-capacity New Sakarya Stadium, and traditionally wear green and black striped shirts.
+The club has a strong regional following and is known for its rivalry with Kocaelispor.

+History

-Sakaryaspor Kulübü Derneği is a Turkish professional football club, formed in 1965 after the merger of Adapazarı Gençlerbirliği, Adapazarı İdman Yurdu, Güneşspor and Ada Gençlik.
+The club was formed in 1965 after the merger of Adapazarı Gençlerbirliği, Adapazarı İdman Yurdu, Güneşspor and Ada Gençlik.
 The club is better known as Sakaryaspor.

 The football club is nicknamed the "Football Factory" by Turkish football scene because of the many national footballers born and raised in the city.
 Sakarya Province has also five national top scorers (Hakan Şükür, Aykut Kocaman, Bülent Uygun, Aykut Yiğit, Ogün Altıparmak) of all time and three of them did carry the Sakaryaspor shirt.

 Sakaryaspor became TFF First League champions in 1980–81 and 1986–87.
 They accomplished this feat again at the end of the 2005–06 season.
 Sakaryaspor subsequently won a place in the play–off matches.
 After eliminating İstanbulspor in the first play–off match, Sakaryaspor went on to defeat Altay 4–1 in the finals and were promoted to the Süper Lig.
 They were relegated from the Süper Lig the following season.
-Currently the team is playing in the TFF Second League, which is the third level of Turkish football.

 In 1988 the team won the Turkish Cup, with some of the Turkish football legends like Oğuz Çetin, Hakan Şükür, Engin İpekoğlu and Aykut Kocaman in the squad.